posty72/craft-docker/README.md

 ## Usage

 Start by running `docker-compose up -d`.
+Your CraftCMS website should be running on http://localhost:8080.